mia-platform/documentation/docs/fast_data/single_view_trigger_generator.md

 #### Real-Time Updater

 :::tip
-You can now replace your Real-Time Updater with the new Projection Storer following [this guide](/fast_data/configuration/projection_storer.md#migration-guide)
+We advise you to replace your Real-Time Updater with the new Projection Storer following [this guide](/fast_data/configuration/projection_storer.md#migration-guide) since it provides a better fit for the [event-driven architecture](/fast_data/architecture.md#event-driven-architecture)
 :::

 - set environment variable `GENERATE_KAFKA_PROJECTION_UPDATES` to `true` to enable the production of `pr-update` events